RameezI/TUeLaneTracker/README.md

 ```
 vim  +24 LaneTrackerApp/main.cpp
 ```
-Update the location for the DataSet by editing the folllowing lines in main.cpp:
+Update the location or the DataSet<sup>1</sup>. by editing the folllowing lines in main.cpp:
 ```
 cv::String folder = "/media/rameez/Linux-Extended/DataSet/eindhoven/PNG_imgs";
 ```